What is a Neighbourhood Plan?

 Local insight - gathered through community surveys, events and written comments.

-So far, 127 residents have shared their views in our first survey round.
-These responses are shaping our emerging ideas and themes.
+127 residents shared their views in our first survey round.
+These responses shaped our ideas and themes.

 Neighbourhood Plans must pass independent examination and a community referendum before they are adopted.